tw4qa/sw2at-ui/README.md

 ## SWAT(Simple Way to Automate Tests) - UI
 Gem helps in testing of Rails applications.
 * track your test revisions
-* easily confugure and reun tests in parallel
+* easily configure and run tests in parallel
 * share testing results with team members and customers

 ## How to install Rails app with sw2at-ui from scratch